 - loss of consciousness

-While many children can accidentally overdose on mouthwash, for adults, this is typically a sign of alcohol abuse.
+While many children can accidentally overdose on mouthwash, for adults, this is typically a sign of alcohol use.
 Overdosing on mouthwash is not an incident to take lightly.
 It can indicate a serious problem that requires behavioral and medical treatment.

 Is It Safe To Use Mouthwash In Recovery?